-- In exchange for: We will accept virtual card payments (the issuers favorite form of payment) if they come within 10 days of an invoice AND if they do not contain short-pays AND if they are emailed to an inbox that is automates the processing and reconciliation of these cards.
+- Agreed to accept virtual card payments (the issuer’s favorite form of payment) if they come within 10 days of an invoice AND if they do not contain short-pays AND if they are emailed to an inbox that automates the processing and reconciliation of these cards.

-- In exchange for: We will pay to accept enhanced ACH IF it is within terms (net-30), does not contain a short-pay, and comes in a format we can auto-ingest (such as CTX).
+- Agreed to pay to accept enhanced ACH if it is within terms (net-30), does not contain a short-pay, and comes in a format they can auto-ingest (such as CTX).

-The net effect of this is millions of dollars in increased cash flow each month, huge reductions in DSO within their most important segment of customers, and a lot less manual matching work for their back-office.
-The 3rd party ePayables issuers that control payments are highly incentivized to ensure they facilitate payments in these two ways.
+The net effect of this for our large customers is millions of dollars in increased cash flow each month, huge reductions in DSO within their most important segment of customers and a lot less manual matching work for their back-office.
+The third-party ePayables issuers that control payments are highly incentivized to ensure they facilitate payments in these two ways.
 Facilitating this type of customer billing relationship is a win / win for all parties involved.